 In fact, Graham talks through his fear in a very rational way.
 He knows he’s fine, but he still worries about the cancer coming back.
 He didn’t say he needed support, just that he needed to tell someone.
 The Doctor provided that, and her discomfort actually seemed to comfort him.
 So, while the Doctor didn’t have some brilliant advice for Graham, she did show the audience that sometimes just listening is all a person can need.

-What do you think of the Doctor Who controversy about Graham, cancer, and mental health?
+What do you think of the conversation around Doctor Who, cancer. and Graham, cancer, and mental health?
 Share your thoughts, reactions, and stories in the comments below.

 Featured image via screengrab

 Joshua M. Patton is a father, veteran, and writer living in Pittsburgh, PA.
 The first books he read on his own were comics, and he's loved the medium ever since.
 He is the greatest star-pilot in the galaxy, a cunning warrior, and a good friend.
 His book "What I Learned: Stories, Essays, and More" is available in print from Amazon and from all electronic booksellers.